 The sponge looks a little silly because it’s not a permanent fixture, it’s intended to be added and removed.
 When you stick the sponge in your mouth, the badge-portion of the device remains in front of your face.
 That’s similar to a regular toothbrush, except you don’t need to hold anything.

 How does the UNOBRUSH work?
 The general idea is simple.
-The brush bombards your teeth with UV light, dispersed through the special sponge.
 The design is based on patent-pending UNOfoam technology, which can reach nearly every surface within a person’s mouth.

 Brushing your teeth basically works by physically removing bacteria and the foods they digest.
 Instead of brushing, the UNOBRUSH is operated by biting into the foam, causing it to wrap around your teeth.
 It’s worth noting that this technique is intended to help clean the gums as well.